oat-sa/taohub-user-guide/User Guide 3.2/Tests/test-taker-tools.md

 ## Answer Eliminator
 Allow the test-taker to eliminate answers in some interactions.
 Makes more sense when you have a long list of answer choices and a learning disability
-Allow the test-taker to mask and unmask answers in choice interactions
 ![Answer Eliminator](../resources/delivery/features/test-taker-tools/answer-eliminator.png)

 ## Answer Masking